Water and Land Management – Agriculture Science | AG | notes

 10. Seed rate and Spacing

-– Amount of seeds depend on their size, germination percentage, method of showing, varieties etc. In general 100kg of seeds will be enough for a hectare of land.
-However the varities having larger grain size like Sonalika and UP 2425 need 110-125kg of seeds for a hectare of land.
-Wheat is sown 20-22cm apart in line and 5-7 apart the plant.
+– Amount of seeds depending on their size, germination percentage, the method of showing, varieties etc. In general 100kg of seeds will be enough for a hectare of land.
+However, the varieties having larger grain size like Sonalika and UP 2425 need 110-125kg of seeds for a hectare of land.
+Wheat is sown 20-22cm apart in line and 5-7 apart from the plant.

 11. Method and depth of sowing

 i.
-Broadcasting- In this method seeds are sown uniformly by hand, land is ploughed and planked to cover the seed.
+Broadcasting- In this method seeds are sown uniformly by hand, the land is plowed and planked to cover the seed.

 ii.
-Planting behind furrow-seeds are sown in an open furrow made by indigenous plough.
-The seeds sown in previous furrow is covered by next furrow.
+Planting behind furrow-seeds is sown in an open furrow made by the indigenous plow.
+The seeds sown in the previous furrow is covered by next furrow.